 - Transparency!
 Policy 2.0 lays out what’s covered and what’s not, plain and simple.
 Many other insurance policies have exceptions, and exceptions to those exceptions.
 That’s tiring.

 With Lemonade’s AI bot, you can buy a policy in seconds without the need for any paperwork or phone calls.
-Filing a claim is just as easy: open the app and answer a bunch of questions, and your claim will get processed quickly, with many (about a third) of our claims paid in seconds!
+Filing a claim is just as easy: open the app and answer a bunch of questions, and your claim will get processed quickly, with many of our claims paid in seconds!

 Another cool feature of Lemonade is our Giveback.
 We take a fixed fee out of your monthly payments, pay reinsurance (and some unavoidable expenses), and use the rest for paying out claims.
 And, if there’s money left over, we give it to a charity of your choice.
 That’s what making insurance into social good means.

 How is Lemonade’s business model different from that of a traditional insurance carrier?

 Lemonade is built differently.
 Unlike some traditional insurers, we take a fixed fee out of your monthly payments, pay reinsurance (and some unavoidable expenses), and use the rest for paying out claims.
 In principle, we treat premiums as if they were still our customers’ money, and return unclaimed remainders in our annual 'Giveback'.
 Giveback

 is a unique feature of Lemonade, where each year leftover money is donated to causes our policyholders care about.
 We treat policyholders who care about the same causes as virtual groups of 'peers'.
 Lemonade uses the premiums collected from each peer group to pay for the group's claims, giving back any leftover money to their common cause, and uses reinsurance to cover for cases where the group's claims exceed what's left in the pool.
 This way, our customers enjoy amazing insurance, and society gets a little push for the better.